levon003/levon003.github.io/_posts/2024-01-30-debugging-basics.md

  4. To understand exactly why the test is failing, you should trace through that specific test using the [VSCode debugger](https://code.visualstudio.com/docs/editor/debugging).

 If you fully hit a wall, that's a good time to ask another colleague for help.

+Edit (May 2024): Stas Bekman has been writing the ["The Art of Debugging"](https://github.com/stas00/the-art-of-debugging) with a variety of guidance on debugging software systems.